 Born in the late 80s, I was raised between metropolitan city of San Juan and the green mountains of Puerto Rico.
 In 2009 I took a one way plane to California to complete my bachelors.
 After six years in the Golden State I relocated from Los...

-Focus:Photographer, Photojournalist, Photo Assistant, Documentary, News, Photography, Domestic, Portraiture, Culture, Arts & Culture, Freelance, Civil Rights and Social Inequality, Assignments
+Focus:Photographer, Photojournalist, Politics, Photo Assistant, Documentary, News, Film, Photography, Domestic, Portraiture, Culture, Arts & Culture, Freelance, Civil Rights and Social Inequality, Assignments

 Hurricane Maria did not just affect people, but it also destroyed most of the trees home to birds and other animals in the island.
 On December, three months after the storm, the annual Christmas Bird Count of the National Audubon Society took place in Fajardo, a coastal town in the east of Puerto Rico, the results showed the effect left by wrath of the hurricane.